wroxbox/generator-docker4drupal/README.md

     OPTIONS

       start       Starts docker-sync and docker-compose containers.
       stop        Stops docker-sync and docker-compose containers.
-      shell     Opens a bash shell in the docker php container. status    Display status of running containers.
+      shell       Opens a bash shell in the docker php container.
+                  Use ./docker4drupal.sh shell root to run as root. status      Display status of running containers.
       hosts       Add container endpoints to /etc/hosts file (requires sudo).
                   Use sudo ./docker4drupal.sh hosts
-      recreate  Recreates all containers (ALL DATA WILL BE ERASED) help      Display list of useful docker commands.
+      recreate    Recreates all containers (ALL DATA WILL BE ERASED) drush       Run drush command inside php container reinstall   Forces installation of drupal
+      db-backup   Creates a database dump
+      db-restore  Restores a database dump
+      db-cli      Opens the mysql cli
+      help        Display list of useful docker commands.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When using vanilla option when running ./docker4drupal.sh start for the first time,
+Drupal will be automatically installed.

 Getting To Know Yeoman